Is Molly Dangerous? Mapping Out the Dangers of This Club Drug

 • Cravings for the drug

-Prolonged symptoms can linger for months after someone discontinues Molly usage.
-Therefore, it is essential to seek medical assistance if you are determined to quit taking the drug.
+Prolonged symptoms can linger for months after someone discontinues Molly’s usage.
+Therefore, it is suggested to seek medical assistance if you want to quit taking the drug.

-Signs That You or Your Loved One Have an MDMA Addiction
+Signs That You or Your Loved One Have a Problem with Molly

 Just like other substances, it’s possible to become addicted to MDMA.
 If someone is taking Molly more than once a week, there could be an underlying addiction issue that needs to be addressed.
 The signs of an addiction include: